 Just like metaphors have a way of holding the most truth in the least space, a resume reflects the same.
 A resume essentially helps make the prospect a more informed buyer with content.

-The following sections would allow you to create content with purpose.
+The following sections would answer the question, "What to put on a resume?" and will allow you to create content with purpose.

 While an action film is expected to have an explosion, a comedy is expected to introduce one-liners.